pantaire/blog-setup/source/_posts/cheats/blender.md

 # Curves
 Array Modifier to curve: Add Array mod to object, generate a curve.
 Add curve mod to object, pick curve as origin.
 Adjust array object count on object to fit the curve

+# Rigging
+Add Human rig with rigify (comes pre-installed, but needs to be activated)
+Scale to model, apply scale in Object Properties (Ctrl + A -> Apply all transforms)
+Rigging Tab: Click generate rig
+Select all model parts, then select rig last, hit Ctrl + P -> Set parent with automatic weights
+Switch to Pose Mode to move things around
+Press N for more options, e.g. Not making limbs stretch when moving the handle too much

 # 2D Animation / Grease Pencil
 | Shortcut              | Command                                                                                     |